Please switch to desktop or tablet. This content is not

 Quality Assurance

-On the Way to Zero-Defect Production
+On the way to zero-defect production

 Materials

-Longer lifespans for Modern applications
+Longer service life for modern applications

 Flexible even in icy temperatures